-Why Law?
-We believe that God calls Christians to serve in every area of culture, including law and government.
-By training leaders to communicate effectively, Christian students will be equipped to excel in their sphere of influence because they carry the truth and glory of God.
+We believe that God calls Christians to serve in all areas of social and public life, including law and government.
+By training leaders to reason and communicate effectively, PHC empowers Christian students to excel in their sphere of influence and thereby convey the truth and glory of God.

 Within a four-year period, four PHC alumni have clerked for the following U.S. Supreme Court Justices: Justice Scalia, Chief Justice Roberts, Justice Kennedy, and Justice Alito.
 In addition, PHC alumna Lindsay See, Solicitor General of West Virginia , has argued before the U.S. Supreme Court.
 PHC has created the finest pathway to legal excellence in America for Christians.

 Pre-law students work with PHC’s pre-law advisor, Dr. Jesse Merriam, to develop a personal plan for success.
 Dr. Merriam is an experienced lawyer, legal scholar, and LSAT tutor.
 He assists pre-law students in all phases of the law school application process, including the selection of internships, the pursuit of extracurricular activities, and most importantly, the creation of an LSAT preparation plan tailored to each student's needs and abilities.
 When it is time to apply to law school, Dr. Merriam works individually with each applicant to assemble and fine-tune the application packet.

 The Patrick Henry Undergraduate Law Review is an undergraduate journal dedicated to the scholarly examination of legal issues and informed discourse on legal thought.
 This student-run journal provides a forum for students to publish their research and join the academic discussions that permeate the legal field while developing opportunities for the College's future attorneys to learn skills that few practitioners possess.
 Visit the Law Review’s webpage to read past editions of the publication, meet the editorial staff, and learn how you can be a part of what this journal is accomplishing!